This blog was originally published on February 24, 2023 and was updated on July 7, 2026.

 Your agency might find value in them as well.

-Agencies are fast paced which means that people grow quickly and oftentimes explore other roles.
-The point of contact you're working with when you start the project could be different 3-months down the road.
+Agencies are fast-paced, which means that people grow quickly and sometimes explore other roles.
+The point of contact you're working with when you start the project could be different several months down the road.

 [TIP] Don’t be afraid to share feedback or suggestions during these transition periods so the agency understands what type of talent to staff on your project.

-You will likely need to learn/adapt to new technologies surrounding communication, file delivery, and project management.
+You will likely need to learn or adapt to new technologies surrounding communication, file delivery, and project management.

 Depending on the contract size and structure of your partnership, your team members will likely be doing similar work for a handful of client partners.

-Your agency shouldn’t be selling you on new services for the sake of increasing contract size (at least we don’t think so).
+Your agency shouldn’t be selling you on new services for the sake of increasing contract size.
+They should be trying to help you achieve your goals and solve your business challenges.

 One of our biggest goals is to build personal relationships with clients that enhance our professional relationships.

-If team members are asking about your pets and if you saw the big game over the weekend, it’s not just for small talk, it’s helping us understand you as a human, not just someone who pays us for a service.
+If team members are asking about your pets or weekend, it’s not just for small talk, it’s helping us understand you as a human beyond someone who pays us for a service.
 Knowing one another on a personal level mitigates the anxiety that can come with having a difficult conversation.

 “A successful agency relationship feels like the agency is a true partner.
 They don’t just work on a project and that’s it, but they are able to look at everything holistically.
 I can bounce thoughts and ideas off them, very open & clear communication, feels like we are in this together.
 And the agency has my back and isn’t just focused on short-term success but long term partnership.”